-This financial condition report ("FCR") for Fortitude International Reinsurance Ltd. (the "Company" or "FIRL") is produced in accordance with the Insurance (Public Disclosure) Rules 2015 (the "Rules") under the Bermuda Insurance Act 1978 (the "Act").
-This report outlines the financial condition of FIRL as of December 31, 2022.
+This financial condition report ("FCR") for Fortitude International Reinsurance Ltd. (the "Company" or "FIRL") is produced in accordance with the Insurance (Public Disclosure) Rules 2015 (the "Rules") under the Bermuda Insurance Act 1978 and related regulations, as amended (the "Insurance Act").
+This report outlines the financial condition of FIRL as of December 31, 2023.
 The FCR contains qualitative and quantitative information about FIRL's business and performance, governance structure, risk profile, solvency valuation and capital management.